Rubbish on the beach at Cleveleys

-Rossall Beach Residents & Community Group look after the seafront at the northern end of Cleveleys, from the end of the new sea defences to the Five Bar Gate near Rossall School.
-You can find out about what they do to improve the beaches and waterfront for both the people who use it and the wildlife who life there.
+At Cleveleys, Rossall Beach Residents & Community Group look after the seafront at the northern end of the seafront, from the end of the new sea defences to the Five Bar Gate near Rossall School.
+You can find out at the link about what they do to improve the beach and waterfront for both the people who use it and the wildlife who life there.

 Sea waters are tested in central Cleveleys throughout the summer season, as they are at all designated bathing water beaches all around the UK.